Type of Journey

 Don’t wear contact lenses as the silica can get stuck in between your eye and the lens.

-The high concentration of minerals in the lagoon can make your hair brittle and stiff, so it is advisable to use a conditioner (you can try the lagoon brand or use your own) afterwards.
+The high concentration of minerals in the lagoon can make your hair brittle and stiff, so it is advisable to use a conditioner (you can try the lagoon brand or use your own) afterward.

 The lagoon water will not damage your swimsuits, but it is advised to rinse them with cold water and soap after bathing.